EliaTogni/Univault/Logica Matematica.md

 6) it rains if I take the umbrella
 7) it rains if and only if I take the umbrella
 8) none of the above

+if A, then B

+1) if NOT A, then NOT B
+2) if NOT B, then NOT A
+3) if B, then A
+4) NOT A or B
+5) A only if B
+6) A if B
+7) A if and only if B